 The goals of this activity are:

-- to evaluate how well students recognize the relationship between velocity and erosion patterns in a meandering river (conceptual goal)
+- to evaluate how well students recognize the relationship between velocity and erosion patterns in a river (conceptual goal)

 - to engage students in predicting where erosion will occur to test their mental models of fluid dynamics (spatial skill)